rostro36/Notes/Big Data/Week 09/09_readings.md

 **Any system can scale arbitrarily well with a sufficient lack of care in its implementation.**
 ## [Spark SQL](https://dl.acm.org/doi/pdf/10.1145/2723372.2742797)
 ### General
-Previously there was a rather clear cut between realational database techniques (SQL on tables) and more general procedural interfaces (MapReduce).
+Previously there was a rather clear cut between relational database techniques (SQL on tables) and more general procedural interfaces (MapReduce).
 However, there are many tasks, which need functions from both and have to misuse the programming paradigm to make do.
-Spark SQL now gives acces to intermix both techniques.
+Spark SQL now gives access to intermix both techniques.

 Goals for Spark SQL:
 - Support relational processing within Spark programs (RDDs) and on external data sources.